COVID-19 Links and Resources

 A skater wanting to test who is not registered with USC as an Active Skater (see Bylaw 1.7) shall pay an additional administration fee.

-Skater shall be registered for a minimum of two (2) USC Winter sessions from September to April to be eligible for the Grand Prix Challenge.
+Skater shall be registered for a minimum of one (1) USC Winter sessions from September to April to be eligible for the Grand Prix Challenge.

-Out-of-Club members shall be registered for a minimum of a 1-day session at a sanctioned skating club.
+Out-of-Club members shall be registered for a minimum of a 1-day session at a Skate Canada sanctioned skating club.

-Current Skate Canada Members at the Intermediate level or above may skate as guests a maximum of 6 sessions per year, at a cost of $25 per session.
+Current Skate Canada Members at the Intro-star level or above may skate as guests a maximum of 6 sessions per year, at a cost of $25 per session.
 USC

 access to sessions to maintain safety.